privacyint/website-guides/guide-steps/en/viber-account-settings.md

 #### Desktop and Tablets

-In the Account menu you can also check see your active Viber sessions.
+In the Account menu, you can also see your active Viber sessions.
 Maybe you use Viber on your phone, tablet and/or computer, and this way you can make sure that you know what each and all of those sessions are.
 We recommend you delete all sessions that you are not currently using and making sure there are no active sessions that you are unaware of.

 To see your active sessions: